quincyle/ember-frost-object-browser/README.md

 #### More...
 Button

 By default, if the action bar has more than 4 items, it will take any `frost-button`s and wrap them up into a `More...` button with a popover list of all the extra possible actions.
-This can be overridden by setting `moreActionButtons=false` or by manually setting the action buttons you want wrapped up as in the template above.
-The `moreActionButtons` property only accepts `frost-buttons`.
+This can be overridden by setting `moreActions=false` or by manually setting the action buttons you want wrapped up as in the template above.
+The `moreActions` property only accepts `frost-buttons`.

 ## Demo